-The cardinal expression of the American experiment is found in the political genius of the Declaration of
+The cardinal expression of the American experiment is found in the political genius of the Declaration

-of the governed” - is the essential essence of Inherent Autonomy.
+from the consent of the governed” - is the essential essence of Inherent Autonomy.

-The designation - The unanimous Declaration of the thirteen united States of America - proclaims their affiliated association and distinct sovereignty.
+designation - The unanimous Declaration of the thirteen united States of America - proclaims their affiliated association and distinct sovereignty.
 Based upon the universal pursuit for human

 freedom, the forebearers in the struggle for independence, provide a heritage of declaration for Liberty.